mayooear/gpt4-pdf-chatbot-langchain/README.md

 ```

 - Visit [openai](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key) to retrieve API keys and insert into your `.env` file.
 - Visit [pinecone](https://pinecone.io/) to create and retrieve your API keys, and also retrieve your environment and index name from the dashboard.
+Be sure to use 1,536 as dimensions when setting up your pinecone index.

 4. In the `config` folder, replace the `PINECONE_NAME_SPACE` with a `namespace` where you'd like to store your embeddings on Pinecone when you run `npm run ingest`.
 This namespace will later be used for queries and retrieval.